lextm/jekyll-theme-chirpy/_posts/2007-8-20-windows-live-writer-special-tip.md

 Because I cannot publish pictures to Blogger, I find this boring workaround sometimes useful.

-Unless there is another great post writer program for me to review, I’ll bind to WLW for a while.
+Unless there is another great post writer program for me to review, I'll bind to WLW for a while.

 What is your favourite post writer?